emuise/code-structProdSem/scripts/manuscript/manuscript.md

-Forest types with deciduous trees (namely broadleaf and mixed wood) had large, negative structural complexity loadings when compared to the other forest structural attributes (@fig-radar), with mixed wood forests having no modelled structural attributes associated with the DHIs.
+Forest types with deciduous trees (namely broadleaf and mixed wood) had large, negative structural complexity loadings when compared to the other forest structural attributes (@fig-radar), with forest types having no modelled structural attributes associated with the DHIs.
 This structural complexity-DHIs linkage may be due to understory cover providing additional photosynthesis in these forest types